Holger Wille, Dr. rer. nat., Dipl. Biol.

 Area of Study / Keywords

-prion amyloid protein-misfolding disease bovine spongiform encephalopathy prions genetic prions sporadic prions structure-based vaccines Alzheimer's disease Parkinson's disease
+prion amyloid protein-misfolding disease chronic wasting disease prions genetic prions sporadic prions structure-based vaccines Alzheimer's disease Parkinson's disease

 About

-The molecular structure of PrPSc is one of the main unsolved questions in the prion field.
-Our earlier investigations using X-ray fiber diffraction (Wille et al., 2009a) indicated that the molecular architecture of PrPSc is based on a four-rung β-solenoid structure.
-This finding contradicted most molecular models that were proposed for the structure of PrPSc.
-In our most recent study (Vázquez-Fernández et al., 2016), we used electron cryomicroscopy to visualize individual PrPSc amyloid fibrils.
-Image processing allowed us to generate three-dimensional reconstructions of single PrPSc amyloid fibrils, which, again, revealed a four-rung β-solenoid as the basic fold for the infectious prion.
-Current projects focus on analyzing the structure of prion fibrils from human, animal, and recombinant sources.Structural mimics
+The molecular structure of PrPSc has seen major progress in recent years.
+However, there is still some discussion in the prion field about some of the details.
+Our earlier investigations using X-ray fiber diffraction (Wille et al., 2009) indicated that the molecular architecture of PrPSc should be based on a four-rung β-solenoid structure.
+This finding contradicted most molecular models that were proposed prior to the cryo electron microscopy studies on the structure of PrPSc (reviewed in Wille & Requena, 2018).
+In other studies (Vázquez-Fernández et al., 2016; Kamali-Jamil et al., 2021) image processing allowed us to generate three-dimensional reconstructions of single PrPSc amyloid fibrils, which, again, were consistent with the hypothesis of a four-rung β-solenoid structure as the basic fold for the infectious prion.

 The techniques we developed to study the structure of PrPSc can also be applied to other disease-related misfolded proteins.
-In particular, we are interested in the structures of misfolded and aggregated conformers of α-synuclein, the microtubule-associated protein tau, the Alzheimer β-peptide, and many others.
-Comparing these structures with those of PrPSc will provide insights into the misfolding processes and how different primary structures influences higher level structural organization and aggregation.
+In particular, we are interested in the structures of misfolded and aggregated conformers of α-synuclein, the microtubule-associated protein tau, the amyloid-β peptide, and others.
+Comparing these structures with those we described for PrPSc provided insights into the misfolding process and how different primary structures may influence higher-level structural organization and aggregation.

 Featured Publications